Software Engineer

 Total time taken is 17 minutes

-Q2.
-In a dark room,there is a box of 18 white and 5 black gloves.
-You are allowed to pick one and then you are allowed to keep it and check it outside.
-How many turns do you need to take in order for you to find a...
+Q. In a dark room, there is a box of 18 white and 5 black gloves.
+You are allowed to pick one, keep it, and check it outside.
+How many turns do you need to take to find a perfect pair?

 You need to pick 19 gloves to ensure a perfect pair.